 Sometimes, even if a competitor is a huge force in your industry, they may not be a threat to your business if your products are different enough that they could complement each other, or be used simultaneously.

 Now to the fun part: you get to be a bit of a detective.
 Do a deep dive into your competitors' product and marketing strategy.
 You’ll end up using the details that you find to draw conclusions about the kind of audience your competitors might be targeting next or what direction they may be moving.

 You should start off with a firm understanding of what your competitors' product does, and how it stacks up to your own.

 Conduct an audit of the core features of each competing product and start to compare them against your own.
-The competitive analysis template in Confluence has a built-in table specifically for this purpose, which makes it easy to visualize what the other guys have that you don’t – and vice versa.

 You should also take note of each product’s pricing and try to write a brief overview of what each product does.
 This way, all the basics are documented for reference.

 From here, things get a little bit trickier.
 You’ll want to start analyzing marketing strategy, but unlike product information, you can’t find it in one neat little spot on a website.
 Instead, a company’s marketing materials are often distributed far and wide.

 In particular, you should be examining assets like:

 - Social media accounts